 Location: NVC 5-246

-Mark Rice is an Assistant Professor of history, specializing in Latin America.
+Mark Rice is an Associate Professor of history, specializing in Latin America.
 His research focuses on the history of the Andean region and modern Peru in particular.
 He researches and writes about the history of tourism, travel, and infrastructure in the Andes.
 Professor Rice also studies and teaches the history of material culture, economic history, and social history.

 Professor Rice’s first book, Making Machu Picchu: The Politics of Tourism in Twentieth-Century Peru, examines the transformation of Machu Picchu into a global tourist attraction.
 His research, by emphasizing the important role travel and tourism has played in elevating Machu Picchu into a global symbol of Peru, has cast new light on the role that tourist-centered development plays in affecting regional and national politics in the developing world.

 Mark Rice has written extensively about the history of tourism in academic journals, collaborative projects, and the media.
 He has been invited to present his research at academic events and conferences in the U.S., Latin America, and Europe.

 Professor Rice’s next book project, funded by a Fulbright Fellowship, investigates the social and political consequences of road construction and infrastructure development in twentieth-century Peru.

 At Baruch, Mark Rice’s teaching interests include a broad range of courses that includes introductory courses on global history and the history of Latin America as well as classes focused on US-Latin American relations, economic history, and the history of tourism.